caleb-venner/aquarium-device-manager/README.md

 Environment variables `CHIHIROS_SERVICE_HOST` and `CHIHIROS_SERVICE_PORT`
 override the default listen address (`0.0.0.0:8000`).
-Once running, visit `http://localhost:8000/` for the new TypeScript dashboard (if built) or `http://localhost:8000/ui` to keep using the legacy HTMX interface.
+Once running, visit `http://localhost:8000/` for the TypeScript dashboard.
+If the SPA has not yet been built (or a Vite dev server is not running), the root route will return a 503 with instructions on how to start the frontend build.
 All capabilities remain exposed under the `/api/*` endpoints.

 ## Frontend development (TypeScript SPA)